Frog and Toad Monitoring Program

 Training Dates and Locations

 Currently, we are recruiting volunteers in the Hudson Valley Region (Orange, Putnam, Westchester, Ulster, Dutchess, Greene, Albany, Columbia and Rensselaer Counties).

 To sign up, send an e-mail or call 845-256-3829.

 |Palenville Public Library, Palenville|

 For questions or more information, send an e-mail or call 845-256-3829.

-For more details about the volunteer program, visit the US Geological Survey North American Amphibian Monitoring Program website (External Link).
+For more details about the volunteer program, visit the US Geological Survey North American Amphibian Monitoring Program website link in the right column.